Tunde Adebimpe: Film and television career

 In 1998, Adebimpe worked as one of the initial animators of MTV's hyper-violent claymation program Celebrity Deathmatch.

 He starred in a 2001 indie movie, Jump Tomorrow, based on a short college film, Jorge, in which he played the same character.

 In 2003, Adebimpe directed the music video for the Yeah Yeah Yeahs song "Pin".

 In 2008, he appeared as the groom in Jonathan Demme's Rachel Getting Married alongside Rosemarie DeWitt, who portrayed his character's bride, and Anne Hathaway, who portrayed the bride's wayward sister.
 In the film, Adebimpe performs an a cappella cover of the Neil Young song "Unknown Legend".

 In 2011, Adebimpe directed the visual companion to the band's fourth album, Nine Types of Light.
 For the film, he recruited a roster of the band's favorite filmmakers to helm individual clips that would be sewn together into an abstract narrative about dreams, love, fame and the future.
 Adebimpe directed the video for the song "Forgotten", as well as the interstitial clips where a chorus of narrators help try to connect the dots between the film's various segments.

 In 2013, Adebimpe directed and animated the video for Higgins Waterproof Black Magic Band's single "The Blast the Bloom", In late 2013, Adebimpe wrapped shooting on Chilean director Sebastian Silva's Nasty Baby, starring opposite Kristen Wiig and director Silva.
 The film was released in 2015.

 Adebimpe made a brief cameo as himself on the IFC program Portlandia in the show's season 4 premiere.

+In 2015, Adebimpe appeared in Bob Byington's 7 Chinese Brothers alongside Jason Schwartzman.

 In 2016, he provided the voice for the character Banana Guard #16 in the Adventure Time episode "The Thin Yellow Line".

 In 2017, he starred in the second season of The Girlfriend Experience.

 Adebimpe portrayed Mr. Cobbwell in Spider-Man: Homecoming (2017).

-In 2020 in the second episode of the HBO Perry Mason miniseries, Adebimpe has a small role as a street preacher.
+He appeared in the second episode of the 2020 HBO series Perry Mason, in a small role as a street preacher.

 In 2022 and 2023, he provided the voice for Stephen Gold in the AMC+ series Pantheon.

 Adebimpe has been cast in the 2024 TV show Star Wars: Skeleton Crew.